Artemonchik/lab6/README.md

 #####Instruments:
 * `openfold`
 * `omegafold`
-* `mass` - fault.
-I sent 3 forms to compare pdb's, but I receive no answer
+* `mass`

 ##### Results
+1. You can see MASS result in `./mass_result` folder.
+2. You can find visualization images under `./images` folder.

-Visually structures are same, but I cannot see results of Mass since it did not send any reply **:(**
+Visually structures are same, mass results provide the same result.